apache/spark/docs/apache-airflow/installation.rst

 using those tools you should use the :ref:`constraint files <installation:constraints>`  and convert them to appropriate format and workflow that your tool requires.

-.. _installation:extra_packages:
+.. _installation:airflow_extra_dependencies:

-Extra Packages
-''''''''''''''
+Airflow extra dependencies
+''''''''''''''''''''''''''

 The ``apache-airflow`` PyPI basic package only installs what's needed to get started.
-Subpackages can be installed depending on what will be useful in your environment.
+Additional packages can be installed depending on what will be useful in your environment.
 For instance, if you don't need connectivity with Postgres, you won't have to go through the trouble of installing the ``postgres-devel`` yum package, or whatever equivalent applies on the distribution you are using.

-Behind the scenes, Airflow does conditional imports of operators that require these extra dependencies.

-Most of the extras are linked to a corresponding providers package.
+Most of the extra dependencies are linked to a corresponding providers package.
 For example "amazon" extra has a corresponding ``apache-airflow-providers-amazon`` providers package to be installed.
 When you install Airflow with such extras, the necessary provider packages are installed automatically (latest versions from PyPI for those packages).
 However you can freely upgrade and install provider packages independently from the main Airflow installation.

-For the list of the subpackages and what they enable, see: :doc:`extra-packages-ref`.
+For the list of the extras and what they enable, see: :doc:`extra-packages-ref`.

 .. _installation:provider_packages: